A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Introduction

-\end{problem} The $f$-moment estimation problem was originally posed by Alon, Matias, and Szegedy~\cite{alon1996space}.\footnote{Unless specified otherwise, we assume the stream is one-dimensional and integral, i.e., $\mathbf{x}\in \Z^n$, when discussing prior works.} They estimated the $L_2$-moment ($f(x)=|x|^2$) with a data structure now commonly known as the \textsf{AMS} sketch, and then asked in general what $f$-moments can be estimated in polylog space.
-Indyk \cite{indyk2006stable} designed a class of sketches for estimating the $L_p$ moments, with $p\in(0,2]$.
-When $p>2$, Bar-Yossef, Jayram, Kumar, and Sivakumar~\cite{bar2004information} proved that estimating the $L_{p}$-moment requires $\Omega(\poly(n))$ space.
-The $L_0$-moment ($f(x)=\ind{x\neq 0}$) has been estimated in two distinct ways.
-Cormode, Data, Indyk, and Muthukrishnan~\cite{cormode2003comparing} approximate $L_0$ by $L_\alpha$ with very small $\alpha>0$.
-Kane, Nelson, and Woodruff~\cite{kane2010optimal} project each element onto $\Z_p$, $p > \epsilon^{-1}\log n$ being a random prime, which effectively reduces $L_0$-estimation to cardinality estimation over incremental streams ($F_0$-estimation).
+\begin{problem}[$G$-sampler in the $\R_+$-turnstile model] Let $G:\R_+\to \R_+$ be a function with $G(0)=0$ and let $\mathbf{x}\in \R_+^n$ be the vector subject to streaming updates.
+Return a \emph{$G$-sample} $u\in[n]$ with probability $G(\mathbf{x}(u))/G(\mathbf{x})$. \end{problem} These three problems encompass a large body of research in the streaming/sketching literature.
+We give a brief overview of the prior research on these problems.

-Apart from the frequency moments $L_p$, $p\in[0,2]$, there are other function moments that can be estimated over streams.
-In particular, a function $f$ is called \emph{tractable} if the $f$-moment can be approximated to within a $1\pm \epsilon$ factor in $\poly(\epsilon^{-1},\log n)$ space.
-Characterizing the class of tractable functions (the \emph{tractability problem}) has been a central theoretical problem in the streaming literature.
-Braverman and Ostrovsky~\cite{braverman2010zero} managed to characterize all tractable functions $f : \Z\to \R_+$ that are symmetric ($f(x)=f(-x)$) and increasing on $[0,\infty)$.
-Braverman and Chestnut~\cite{braverman2015universal} then charaterized all tractable functions that are symmetric, non-negative, and \emph{decreasing} on $[1,\infty)$.
-Braverman, Chestnut, Woodruff, and Yang \cite{braverman2016streaming} extended the characterization to all symmetric functions, except for a class of ``nearly periodic'' functions.
+\begin{description} \item[$f$-moments in the $\R$- and $\Z$-turnstile.]
+Alon, Matias, and Szegedy~\cite{alon1996space} estimate the $F_2$-moment ($f(x)=x^2$) with a data structure now commonly known as the \textsf{AMS} sketch.
+Indyk \cite{indyk2006stable} designed a class of sketches for estimating the $F_p$ moments, with $p\in(0,2]$.
+When $p>2$, Bar-Yossef, Jayram, Kumar, and Sivakumar~\cite{bar2004information} proved that estimating the $F_{p}$-moment requires $\Omega(\poly(n))$ space.
+The $F_0$-moment ($f(x)=\ind{x\neq 0}$) has been estimated in \emph{three} distinct ways.\footnote{Here $\ind{P}$ is the indicator for $P$, i.e., 1 if the predicate $P$ is true, and 0 otherwise.} Cormode, Datar, Indyk, and Muthukrishnan~\cite{cormode2003comparing} approximate $F_0$ by $F_\alpha$ with very small $\alpha>0$.
+Kane, Nelson, and Woodruff~\cite{kane2010optimal} project each element onto $\Z_p$, $p > \epsilon^{-1}\log n$ being a random prime, which effectively reduces $F_0$-estimation to cardinality estimation.
+Very recently, Wang~\cite{Wang25} estimates $F_0$ by estimating the underlying harmonic components separately and then summing them up.
+In the $\R^d$-turnstile model, the $F_{p,q}$ hybrid moment is defined by $f(x_1,\ldots,x_d)=(\sum_{j=1}^d |x_j|^p)^q$.
+Ganguly, Bansal, and Dube \cite{ganguly2012estimating} approximate $F_{p,q}$ for $p \in (0,2], q \in (0,1]$ in $\tilde{O}(\epsilon^{-2})$ space, and Jayram and Woodruff~\cite{JayramW09} give polynomial space bounds on the complexity of $F_{p,q}$ estimation for arbitrary values of $p,q$.